I’m a freelance writer and editor based in Cape Town and Johannesburg, South Africa.

 My reportage spans everything from politics and business, to culture, travel, food and design.

 I edit AERODROME, a literary journal I founded with creative director Djameela Daniels in July 2013.
 We publish book reviews, author interviews, as well as original short stories and poetry.
-Our presence is mostly digital, but we’ve also hosted the occasional Salon (with our friends at La Petite Mort), and we produced a limited edition print journal in 2014.

 I also edited and project managed the pilot issue of Rhino Africa Safaris’ travel magazine, Africa Traveller.